mazetoken/mazey/README.md

 # MAZEy

-Bitcoin Cash CashTokens mini wallet (under development)
+Bitcoin Cash CashTokens wallet (under development)

 Download index.html and use it locally, on a pendrive, SD card or floppy disk ;-)